lasiru1/Discrete_Structures/Assignment 18.md

 The graph is undirected (matrix is symmetric).
 There are n nodes in the graph (matrix is of order n x n).
-There is a loop in the graph at each node (a 1 in the matrix indicates there is 1 arc between the node).
+There is a loop in the graph at each node (a 1 in the matrix indicates there is 1 arc between the nodes).
-The graph contains n loops, 1 loop for each of the n nodes.
+The graph is unconnected and contains n loops, 1 loop for each of the n nodes.

 ## &#35;50

 ### Prompt:

+Describe the graph whose adjacency matrix is 0_n, the n x n matrix of all 0's.

 ### Solution:

+The graph is undirected (matrix is symmetric).
+There are n nodes in the graph (matrix is of order n x n).
+There is a loop in the graph at each node (a 0 in the matrix indicates there are no arcs between the node).
+The graph is unconnected and contains n nodes, with no arcs connecting any .